BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Squirrels are considered rodents, and like mice and rats they are good hosts for a variety of parasites and different diseases, all of which could infect your cat and make her ill.
 Fleas and ticks, in addition to just being plain annoying, can pass on a variety of diseases to your cat, including flea dermatitis, plague, and tularemia.

-The chances of a cat contracting these diseases depends a lot on what area you are in, but all of them are good reasons to keep your cat indoors and to make sure you are giving your cat an appropriate flea and tick treatment, , on a regular basis.
+The chances of a cat contracting these diseases depends a lot on what area you are in, but all of them are good reasons to keep your cat indoors and to make sure you are giving your cat an appropriate flea and tick treatment, No products found., on a regular basis.

 Intestinal worms are another concern for cats, especially feral cats who are regularly consuming rodents that carry high loads of intestinal worms.
 The worms can infect the cat upon the cat consuming the dead squirrel.
 Damage from worms can take a long period of time before it becomes noticeable, and they can do a number on the body and leave the cat in a weakened state, unable to gain weight, and can cause hair loss.